 Greek Theatre Contacts for Show Night Issues

-The 2016 Greek Theatre season runs from April 15th through the end of October.
-The Greek is under new management this season and personnel has changed.
-Below are the names and numbers of the individuals to contact for all issues (traffic, noise, security, etc.) during show nights.
+The 2017 Greek Theatre season runs from April 15th through the end of October.
+The Greek is under new management.
+Below is the main contact number for all issues (traffic, noise, security, etc.) during show nights.

 Greek Theatre Contact Information

 Website Address: www.lagreektheatre.com

 Email address for community residents to access Greek staff members with feedback/questions during both business hours and event days:

 Becky Colwell has been named general manager of the Greek Theatre in Griffith Park.
 She will be working under the direct supervision of SMG, the company hired to manage the day-to-day operations of the Greek.
 Both Colwell and SMG report directly to Michael Shull, general manager of LA’s Department of Recreation and Parks.
 RAP has complete control over Greek personnel.

 Colwell, who has extensive experience in amphitheater management, was previously the general manager of the 7,000-seat Koka Booth Amphitheatre in Cary, N.C.
 “In our world there are venues we consider iconic; the ones that other amphitheaters aspire to be.
 That’s how industry leaders, performers and patrons feel about the Greek,” Colwell stated in a SMG news release.

 Meanwhile, the 5,870-seat Greek Theatre is undergoing extensive renovation before the 2016 season kicks off.
 That work is being conducted by Rios Clementi Hale Studios of Los Angeles.